BlockTimeWorld/SwapMatic/README.md

 MiniSwap does not have full-time development resources, so anything and everything that will be done or published is by volunteer basis.
 Any substantial new development requires more than an idea and request - in other words, find a skilled developer or team and get it done yourself.

 ## Channels
-**Discord:** Discussions on development will take place in https://discord.gg/sX4rfTk channel on Discord.
+- **Discord:** Discussions on development will take place in https://discord.gg/sX4rfTk channel on Discord.
-**Telegram:** Someone feel free to launch a Telegram server for reaching out the general audience.
+- **Telegram:** Someone feel free to launch a Telegram server for reaching out the general audience.

 ## Disclaimer
 *MiniSwap and BlockTime Solutions are **on** Matic but are not officially affiliated **with** Matic Network.*

 ___________________________

-MiniSwap is provided by https://blocktimesolutions.com/ and it is a fork of https://uniswap.org/docs/v1/
+*MiniSwap is provided by [BlockTime Solutions](https://blocktimesolutions.com) and it is a fork of [Uniswap v1](https://uniswap.org/docs/v1/).
+The service is **not officially affiliated** with [Matic Network](https://matic.network/)*